Using Help Topics

-- The Manuals part provides descriptions of the actions required to fulfil certain common tasks with IntelliJ IDEA.
-The nested Language and Framework-Specific Guidelines part provides important prerequisites, enabling procedures, meta procedures of working with the various frameworks, and gives some details for performing specific tasks.
+- The How-to part provides descriptions of the actions required to fulfil certain common tasks with IntelliJ IDEA.
+The nested Languages and Frameworks part provides important prerequisites, enabling procedures, meta procedures of working with the various frameworks, and gives some details for performing specific tasks.

 - In the Reference part, find descriptions of the tool windows, dialog controls, lists of the keyboard shortcuts, information related to specific version control systems etc.

 Using built-in documentation